Village of Cayuga Heights Code Enforcement Office

 With the exception of minor repairs and replacement (in-kind) of existing building features, all construction type work including new buildings, additions, interior renovations/remodeling, roofing Roofing Permit Worksheet, and major repairs need a Building Permit.
 This is to verify compliance with the Building Codes of New York State.
 According to New York State Education Law, documentation for every Building Permit must be prepared/reviewed by a professional Architect/Engineer.
 The local Code Enforcement Officer MAY waive this requirement for projects up to $20,000 and/or under 1,500 sf.

 All work that involves the construction of new buildings or the addition to an existing building (changes the footprint), or that may change the use category of an existing building all require the issuance of a Zoning Permit.
 The specific zoning requirements can be found on this website under the Village Laws & Ordinance.
-Applications must be filled out at the Village Engineer’s Office (appointments preferred).
+Applications must be filled out online and submitted to the Village Engineer’s Office.

 The Village of Cayuga Heights adopted Local Law 2022-4 for short-term rental within the Village This new law established new Village regulations for the rental of dwellings for periods of twenty-eight (28) days or less.
 These regulations include: